Give that old iPad a new lease on life

 If you've ever tried using your phone to control your TV, you know it's not typically a great experience.
 Know why?
 The tiny screen.

 An iPad, though, is pure home-theater luxury.
-You can use it with dedicated apps for your Apple TV ($249.00 at Apple), Amazon Fire TV, Chromecast, Roku and/or Logitech Harmony Hub system.
+You can use it with dedicated apps for your Apple TV ($169.99 at B&H Photo-Video), Amazon Fire TV ($69.99 at Amazon.com), Chromecast, Roku and/or Logitech Harmony Hub system.
 That big screen makes it so much easier to navigate program guides, menus, virtual buttons and other items that feel extra-cramped on a phone.

 OK, those are my picks for repurposing an iPad.
 Let's hear yours!
 Or tell me if you think the smarter move is to sell it for cash.